Part of the SQL Server 2022 blog series.

 - Let us know if you have any thoughts or feedback through our SQL Server feedback portal.

 - Learn about the November 2022 feature wave and other announcements at the PASS Data Community Summit.

 - Visit the Azure SQL Managed Instance website.

 SQL Server 2022 free editions (Developer edition, Express edition) are available to download starting today.
-SQL Server 2022 paid editions (Enterprise edition, Standard edition) will be available in Volume Licensing (Enterprise Agreement, Enterprise Agreement Subscriptions) customers starting today, which represents the majority of SQL Server customers.
+SQL Server 2022 paid editions (Enterprise edition, Standard edition) will be available in Volume Licensing (Enterprise Agreement, Enterprise Agreement Subscriptions) and MPSA starting today, which represents the majority of SQL Server customers.
 Customers purchasing via CSP, OEM, and SPLA can begin purchasing SQL Server 2022 in January 2023.